Isabel Pisano

-Isabel Pisano (Montevideo, 1948) is a Uruguayan actress, writer and journalist that has lived in several countries.
+Isabel Pisano (9 July 1944 – 25 August 2025) was a Uruguayan actress, writer and journalist that lived in several countries.

-Biography
+Life and career

-She has worked with several film directors from Argentina, Spain (Bilbao by Bigas Luna) and Italy (Casanova by Federico Fellini).
+Pisano worked with several film directors from Argentina, Spain (Bilbao by Bigas Luna) and Italy (Casanova by Federico Fellini).

-War journalist for RAI (Italy) and El Mundo, she covered Palestine, Lebanon, Chad, Iraq, Bosnia and Somalia.
-She was the only journalist present at Mosul and Basra bombings in 1993.
+A war journalist for RAI (Italy) and El Mundo, she covered Palestine, Lebanon, Chad, Iraq, Bosnia and Somalia.
+She was the only journalist present at the Mosul and Basra bombings in 1993.
 She was granted a medal by the Spanish Culture Ministry.

 The film Whore (2004) is based upon her 2003 book Yo, puta.

-She has also written Bigas Luna's biography Sombras de Bigas, luces de Luna.
+She wrote Bigas Luna's biography Sombras de Bigas, luces de Luna.

 Isabel Pisano was married to Argentinian composer Waldo de los Ríos, who died in 1977.
-Later she accompanied Yasser Arafat during 12 years.
+Afterward, she was in a relationship with Yasser Arafat for 12 months.

+Pisano died from Alzheimer's disease at a care home in Madrid, on 25 August 2025, at the age of 81.